macocu/LanguageModels/README.md

 If the script immediately errors with a TPU error, you might have exported the wrong TPU IP-address.
 It needs to be the TPU IP, not the VM IP.
 It's also possible you started the training script without the "tpu" argument.

+If you get a TPU error very quickly into training, it might also be that your batch size is to large for the TPU.
+You can try a very small batch size to see if that was the issue.

 If the training suddenly fails after a random amount of steps (often with a SIGABRT error), probably something happened to the TPU.
 I'v had this a few times and didn't find a cause.
 It seemed to happen randomly sometimes.
 For me, sometimes it worked to simply restart the training from the latest checkpoint.
 If that didn't help, I deleted the TPU and asked for a new one.
-Make sure to specify and export the correct IP-addresses.
+Make sure to specify and export the new IP-addresses.
 That solved the problem.

-It happened to me once that the VM became unreachable over SSH.
+It happened to me once that the VM became completely unreachable over SSH.
 Google has a [SSH troubleshooting overview](https://cloud.google.com/compute/docs/troubleshooting/troubleshooting-ssh), but nothing worked.
 What I did to fix it was delete the VM (and TPU), but keep the boot disk:

 ```
 gcloud compute instances delete $VM_NAME --keep-disks=boot